The human rights complaint process: A guide for complainants

-Goods, services, accommodation or facilities applies to goods, services, accommodation or facilities customarily available to the public, such as those provided by restaurants, hotels, hospitals, schools, municipalities and many other businesses.
+Goods, services, accommodation or facilities applies to goods, services, accommodation or facilities customarily available to the public, such as those provided by restaurants, retail stores, hotels, hospitals, schools, municipalities and many other businesses and organizations.

 Membership in trade unions, employers' organizations or occupational associations applies to situations where a person is excluded from becoming a member, is being expelled or suspended from membership, or is discriminated against as a member.

 Statements, publications, notices, signs, symbols, emblems or other representations applies to the publication, issue or display before the public of any statement, publication, notice, sign, symbol, emblem or other representation that is discriminatory, shows an intent to discriminate, or is likely to expose anyone to hatred or contempt.
 Section 3 of the Act shall not be deemed to interfere with the free expression of opinion on any subject.

 Tenancy applies to being denied occupancy of a self-contained residential dwelling unit or a commercial unit that is advertised or otherwise in any way represented as being available for occupancy by a tenant.
 It also applies to being discriminated against in any term or condition of the tenancy.